 The Santa Fe Trail was an international corridor between the United States and Mexico from 1821-1846.
 American Indians, Spanish explorers, pioneer traders, military personnel, ranchers, miners, railroad passengers and Victorian merchants once traveled the trail.
 Trappers, both American and French, hunted for beavers in the area, and Buffalo Bill Cody and Jedediah Smith explored the area, encountering many adventures.
-Today, you can travel the Santa Fe Trail Scenic byway, which follows the original trail very closely.
+Today, you can travel the Santa Fe Trail Scenic Byway, which follows the original trail very closely.
 On a clear day, you can still see wagon wheel ruts cutting across the prairie.
 It covers 188 miles from the Kansas border, through Colorado, to the New Mexico border.
 Give yourself 4 hours to travel the byway.

 Trinidad hosts the Santa Fe Trail Days, which occurs in June.
 Here, living history presentations are given by the residents of Trinidad.
 Mariachi bands travel around the festival, providing a cultural atmosphere.
 Other activities include a chili cook-off and a children's area with a climbing wall, super slide, skateboard demos, alpaca (llama) petting zoo and other activities that explore the history of the Santa Fe Trail.
 Lamar also hosts Lamar Days, and La Junta hosts Early Settler Days.
 Both of these festivals explore the culture and history of the region.